top of page

 We believe that if public schools are fully funded, strengthened, and supported, the best teachers and staff will choose to work there, and families, including many families with other options, will choose them for their children.
 Every county and every legislative district in North Carolina has public schools, and we want them to remain at the heart of our communities.

 On other issues, legislators who enter the NCGA through this movement will listen to their constituents and vote their conscience.
-We trust them to do that together.
+We trust them to do that.
 And we trust educators, more than most, to separate out the real issues that matter to families and communities from those that are manufactured to divide people or stir up controversy.
 They know what matters.